vuongducphuong/documentation/content/applications/general/email_communication/email_domain.rst

 providers classify Odoo's emails according to their own restriction policy and/or limitations.

 It is standard in Odoo that emails are received from ``"name of the author"
-<notifications@mycompany.odoo.com>``.
+<notifications@mycompany.leansoft.vn>``.
 In other words this can be translated to: ``"name of the
 author" <{ICP.mail.from.filter}@{mail.catchall.domain}>``.
 In this case ICP stands for `ir.config.parameters`, which are the System Parameters.
 Deliverability is greatly improved with the :ref:`notifications configuration <email_servers/notifications>`.

 In order for servers to accept emails from Odoo on a more regular basis, one of the solutions is for customers to create rules within their own mailbox.
-A filter can be added to the email inbox so that when email is received from Odoo (`notifications@mycompany.odoo.com`) it is moved to the inbox.
+A filter can be added to the email inbox so that when email is received from Odoo (`notifications@mycompany.leansoft.vn`) it is moved to the inbox.
 It is also possible to add the Odoo database domain onto a safe senders list or whitelist on the receiving domain.

 If an Odoo email server appears on a blacklist, notify Odoo via a `new help ticket
-<https://www.odoo.com/help>`_ and the support team will work to get the servers removed from the
+<https://leansoft.vn/help>`_ and the support team will work to get the servers removed from the
 blacklist.

 Should the Odoo database be using a custom domain for sending emails from Odoo there are three